Setup

 docker-compose up -d

-This will start PostgreSQL, Kafka, Zookeeper, and the Owlistic backend and frontend services.
+This will start PostgreSQL, NATS, and the Owlistic server and app.

 Submitting Your Changes